uhuruos/CloverOS/README.md

 `EMERGE_DEFAULT_OPTS="--keep-going=y --autounmask-write=y --jobs=2"`

 This disables the binhost and uses Portage's ebuilds for packages.
+Now you can emerge from source.

 ### Listing available packages
 https://packages.gentoo.org